Install DataStax Enterprise 5.1 using the binary tarball

 mkdir alwayson_sql; chown -R $USER:$GROUP alwayson_sql

-2. Go the directory containing the spark-env.sh file:
+2. Change to the directory that contains the spark-env.sh file:

 cd installation_location/resources/spark/conf